fnavarijo/composing-software/README.md

 # Composing Software

-My notes and exercises from composing software of Eric Elliot
+My notes and exercises from "composing software" by Eric Elliot